-In 2022, the enrollment at four (4) of the eight (8) elementary/primary schools in the South Hagerstown High School educational service area had enrollments that were at or above LRC, with the enrollments at one (1) of those schools also exceeding the SRC.
+In 2023, the enrollment at four (4) of the eight (8) elementary/primary schools in the South Hagerstown High School educational service area had enrollments that were above LRC, with the enrollments at two (2) of those schools also exceeding the SRC.
 South Hagerstown High's enrollment currently exceeds SRC and the student enrollment is projected to remain there for the next ten (10) years.
 Currently, 17 classrooms are housed in three (3) temporary modular buildings.

 Approximately one-half of the students from Western Heights Middle and all of the students from E. Russell Hicks Middle matriculate to South Hagerstown High.
-In

-2022, enrollment at E. Russell Hicks Middle was just below its SRC.
-The enrollment at E. Russell Hicks Middle is expected to remain just below SRC until 2031.
+In 2023, enrollment at E. Russell Hicks Middle was just below its SRC.
+The enrollment at E. Russell Hicks Middle is expected to exceed its SRC in 2024, and remain above it for the foreseeable future.
 WCPS currently has four (4) portable classrooms at E. Russell Hicks Middle to provide additional classroom space based on educational needs.
 Western Heights Middle is located in the northwestern corner of the Urban Growth Area.
-In 2022, enrollment at Western Heights Middle was below its SRC.
-Enrollment at this facility is projected to remain below SRC in 2023, and remain there until 2029.
+In 2023, enrollment at Western Heights Middle was below its SRC.
+Enrollment at this facility is projected to remain below SRC in 2024, and remain there through 2033.
 A modular building with four (4) classrooms was recently installed at Western Heights middle to provide additional classroom space.
 Current GIS enrollment information is being reviewed and monitored to determine future enrollment projections and the need for potential future boundary realignments.

-Eastern Elementary had an enrollment under its LRC in 2022.
-Based on the current programs and attendance zone, Eastern Elementary is currently projected to be under LRC in 2023 and remain at that enrollment level for the foreseeable future.
+Eastern Elementary had an enrollment under its LRC in 2023.
+Based on the current programs, attendance zone, and possible developments, Eastern Elementary is currently projected to be under LRC in 2024 and remain at that enrollment level until 2031.
 Students who attend Eastern Elementary will matriculate to multiple middle and high schools.
-Ruth Ann Monroe Primary shares the same campus/attendance zone as Eastern Elementary and offers pre-kindergarten through grade 2 levels, with students moving on to Eastern Elementary (grades 3 through 5).
-Ruth Ann Monroe Primary had an enrollment below its LRC in 2022.
-Based on the current programs and attendance zone, it is also projected to remain under LRC until 2027.
+Ruth Ann Monroe Primary shares the same campus/attendance zone as Eastern Elementary and offers prekindergarten through grade 2 levels, with students moving on to Eastern Elementary (grades 3 through 5).
+Ruth Ann Monroe Primary had an enrollment below its LRC in 2023.
+Based on the same conditions as Eastern Elementary, it is currently projected to remain under LRC until 2028.

-In 2022, Emma K. Doub Elementary had an enrollment that exceeded its SRC.
+In 2023, Emma K. Doub Elementary had an enrollment that exceeded its SRC.
 Emma K. Doub Elementary is a magnet school that allows academically qualified students from other elementary attendance zones to attend and participate.
 The program only accounts for one (1) additional class in each of the grade 2 through 5 levels.
 The additional students in each of these classes from other attendance zones can create some year to year fluctuations in total enrollment.
 Based on the current magnet program and with the recent addition of a pre-kindergarten program, current projections indicate that Emma K. Doub's enrollment will be above its SRC for the next ten (10) years.
 Emma K. Doub currently has four (4) portable classrooms to help mitigate this condition and provide additional classroom space.